TheRensei/blog/content/TTRPG/AlchemyRPG/Bookmarklet Tools.md

 > [!NOTE]- Changelist
 > ### 23/03/2025
 > - added more panel toggle options
+> - added web panel resizing
-> - cleaned up the code
+> - cleanup
 > ### 20/03/2025
 > - rewrote the web panel and added it back
 > - added new videos